Magical I Am

 • The less accurate the player is, the more the player is given stress-release breaks – Minigames, puzzles, fun versions of the Mastery Game – and then is returned to mastering their current Spell Words, rereading the Wizard’s Tale, and taking the comprehension challenges.
 Once the player’s skill level advances sufficiently, the player can explore new challenging adventures.
 Thus, the player sets their own pace for progressing.

-5. GEM
+5. GEM (Patent Pending)

-GEM (Gameplay Evaluation Method) is a real-time gameplay analysis system that lets us view the interactions of the thousands (or more) users of our game(s).
+GEM (Gameplay Evaluation Method) is a near real-time gameplay analysis system that lets us view the interactions of the thousands (or more) users of our game(s).
 This can include what areas of the game they are currently in, what activities they are engaging in, what their scores are at various points of activity, as well as other data.

 GEM is used to generate parental reports about their child’s engagement with the game.
 The gameplay data of each of the players is recorded on our servers for us to analyze.
 We can theoretically save several months' worth of data this way.
 With the depth of data that GEM collects, we have access to information on how the child is developing in their reading abilities.
 We can use GEM to calculate various pieces of information the parent will want to know such as the child’s reading speed, comprehension rate, words they are having difficulty with, and more.